320% Sign Up Bonus

 The defaults shown are the fixed prizes for all wins except the jackpot.
 The win for the jackpot shown is roughly the current jackpot amount.

 The return column shows the ratio of the return to the amount bet.
-The total return in the lower right cell is the overall expected return of the , before considering taxes and jackpot sharing.
+The total return in the lower right cell is the overall expected return, before considering taxes and jackpot sharing.

 - The cost of a Powerball ticket is $2.